oci-landing-zones/terraform-oci-modules-workloads/cis-oke/examples/flannel/private-cluster-access-via-localhost/README.md

 - The Bastion type is standard.

 Bastion Session (SESSION-1):
-- It will be created under BASTION-1 Bastion Service.
+- It will be created under BASTION-1 Bastion service.
-- It has the **PORT_FORWARDING** type to allow port forward to the OKE API Endpoint.
+- It has the **PORT_FORWARDING** type to allow port forwarding to the OKE API endpoint.
-- It targets the api endpoint on OKE1 Cluster on port 6443.
+- It targets the OKE1 cluster's API endpoint on port 6443.

 See [input.auto.tfvars.template](./input.auto.tfvars.template) for the variables configuration.